PranabKumarSahoo/kanban-board-app-react/README.md

 ```

-**Key Features:**
+**Key Features**
 - Dynamic rendering of cards based on filtering and ordering options.
 - Icons representing different card statuses.

-**Header**
+**Header:**
-The Header component provides a user interface for changing display settings such as grouping and ordering.
+- The Header component provides a user interface for changing display settings such as grouping and ordering.
 It uses React Context to manage global state for filtering and ordering options.

 **State**
 - open: Boolean representing the dropdown menu's visibility.